Good to know about prices

 - System specifications

-In addition, there is a quick one page installation guide in PDF format.
+In addition, there is a quick one page installation guide on PDF format as well.

 Other important matters: